 - MV Tiger Liaoning (180K DWT built 2011)

-Tiger Group is controlled by Canadian investors Graham Porter and Gerry Wang.
+Tiger Group is managed by Canadian investors Graham Porter and Gerry Wang.
 Tiger Group is the leading investor behind CC Xue led Greathorse Shipping.
-According Graham Porter, the company is very negative on scrubbers.
+According Graham Porter, the company is simply uninterested in scrubbers.
 Shanghai-based Greathorse Shipping owns and operates:

-Recently, Greathorse Shipping has sold down in ultramax segment.
+Greathorse Shipping entered in ultramax segment.
 Currently, Greathorse Shipping controls 14 bulk carriers:

 - Four (4) capesize bulk carriers